Lameguy64/liteload/README.md

 # LITELOAD
 A very lightweight serial loader tool for the original Sony PlayStation.
 LITELOAD also improves upon most loaders by supporting uploading of binary files and CRC32 integrity verification to ensure that any bugs or crashes you experience in your project is not caused by corruption during upload.

+Use [mcomms](https://github.com/Lameguy64/mcomms) to upload programs to the console.

 ## Features
-* Supports executable size up to 1816KB (if EXE is loaded at 0x80010000).
+* Supports executable size up to 1816KB (assuming EXE is loaded at 0x80010000).
 * Supports uploading binary files to console memory (careful not to overwrite the loader).
 * CRC32 verification to ensure data integrity.
 * Open source!